 Creating an emergency fund is possible at any income level.
 As the fund grows, your peace of mind will, also.
 We all know that emergencies do happen, and being prepared for it can make all the difference between weathering the storm and being overwhelmed.
 If you don't have an emergency fund yet, today is the day to begin building one.

 Take the Next Step:

-Compare money market rates with our best rate finder.
-Don't let your bank pay you less than you deserve.
-It only takes a minute and your privacy is complete protected.
+- Get the interest you deserve!
+Compare money market and savings account rates with our best rate finder.
+It only takes a minute and your privacy is completely protected.

 - Learn the 10 most important things you should know about compound interest.

 - Discover more smart strategies for creating and buidling your emergency fund by visiting the Dollar Stretcher Library.

 - Get control of your financial life.
 Subscribe to Financial Independence, a free daily email that provides you with the tools to help you gain that control and achieve financial independence.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist for FREE!

 Share your thoughts about this article with the editor.